peterhry/peterhrynkow.com/_drafts/component-api.md

 Low-level components afford more flexibility because the consumer can combine them in more ways.

 Engineers gravitate toward higher levels of abstractions because they reduce the amount of code repetition.

+But that doesn't mean you need to

 TBC

 ### Composition

 In React, there are several ways to compose child elements.
-Some solutions offer more flexibility than others.
+Some solutions provide the consumer with more control and flexibility than others.

 This thread from Brad Frost highlights some of the trade offs between different approaches.